openmarmot/twe/README.md

 ### Things to do
 - spawn different objects with the debug menu
-- spawn as a german or russian and follow your squad into combat
+- spawn as a german or russian and lead your squad into combat
 - spawn as a civilian and try to survive the cross fire
-- borrow a kubelwagen and take a relaxing drive
+- explore in a kubelwagen or a bicycle
-- find and loot the parachute supply drop
-- find and eat all four types of cheese (gives a health bonus as in real life)

 ### Main branch is stable.
 Dev branch is the latest and may be less stable.
 Check the change_log for details.